metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 ## Design Alternatives

-Vault accounting can be implemented in a number of different ways.
+Pool accounting can be implemented in a number of different ways.
 The approach described here uses share-based accounting similar to that of v1, which automatically compounds by design -- interest from loans is returned to the tick after repayment and can be reused in new loans.
 Some other choices include:

 * Using native currency for all accounting, i.e. no shares or share pricing
 * Storing accrued interest from loans separately from the capital